|Brita Cottage||Self Catering||Saturday||3||6||2||Owner's 4th bedroom available with supplement.|

 Large inland lake with connection to the sea between Arzon and Locmariaquer.
 Lots of pretty villages and ports around the lake including the main town of Vannes.
 Boat trips to the 2 main islands of Ile-aux-Moines and Ile d'Arz from several of the ports.

-A wonderful walled town with an impressive moat protecting the wall.
+A wonderful medieval walled town with an impressive moat protecting the walls.
 Large market held there and many lovely restaurants and old buildings.

 A large pleasure port with many boats berthed against pontoons.
 There are several restaurants and within the town there is a museum.
 There are pleasure boat trips available on the river and if you come away from the harbour and climb (or drive) up the hill there is a spectacular view over the River Villaine.